scipy/scipy/doc/source/dev/contributor/building.rst

 - Environment variable ``NPY_USE_BLAS_ILP64=1``: build using 64-bit
   integer size (ILP64) BLAS+LAPACK libraries.

-  Note that even when this is set, Scipy requires *also* 32-bit integer size (LP64) BLAS+LAPACK libraries to be available and configured.
-This is because only some components in Scipy make use of the 64-bit capabilities.
+  Note that even when this is set, SciPy requires *also* 32-bit integer size (LP64) BLAS+LAPACK libraries to be available and configured.
+This is because only some components in SciPy make use of the 64-bit capabilities.

 .. _numpy-blasdoc: https://numpy.org/devdocs/user/building.html#accelerated-blas-lapack-libraries